History of Simone Biles in Timeline

 In September 2016, Simone Biles became a spokesperson for Mattress Firm's program of supporting foster homes.

-September 2016: Disclosure of ADHD and medication use
+September 2016: Disclosure of ADHD and Medication Use

-In September 2016, following a hack into the World Anti-Doping Agency, Simone Biles disclosed on Twitter that she has attention deficit hyperactivity disorder (ADHD) and was permitted to take medication for it, having received a therapeutic use exemption.
+In September 2016, after a hack into the World Anti-Doping Agency, Simone Biles disclosed on Twitter that she has attention deficit hyperactivity disorder (ADHD) and was permitted to take medication for it, having received a therapeutic use exemption.
 She was applauded for her openness.

-December 2016: Chosen as one of the sponsors of the US Navy aircraft carrier USS Enterprise
+December 2016: Sponsor of the US Navy aircraft carrier USS Enterprise

-2016: Co-wrote autobiography
+2016: Co-authored autobiography

 Courage to Soar: A Body in Motion, A Life in Balance